enter-haken/blog/notes/haskell.markdown

 ($ "Hake") :: ([Char] -> b) -> b
 ```

-to the list of partial `SimplePerson`s and returns an array of `Person`.
+to the list of partial `SimplePerson`s and returns a list of `Person`.
 <!--
 # Type classes